phpcan/phpcan/README.md

 The HTTP protocol defines several request methods for different tasks.
 GET is the default for all routes with no other method specified.
 These routes will match GET requests only.
-To handle other methods such as POST, PUT or DELETE, add an appropriate class constant as 3. argument to the Route constructor.
+To handle other methods such as POST, PUT or DELETE, add an appropriate class constant as 3. parameter to the Route constructor.
 You can use bitwise operators to combine multiple methods for the same route.

     <?php